In Short

 Contract Types

 Contracts that require one party to complete specific duties within a stated period sometimes have a “time is of the essence” clause.
 Specifically, contracts where times and dates are crucial and mandatory for completion.
 If they do not finish on time, they could face significant risks or penalties.
-For example, contracts for selling shares often have this rule because share values can change fast.
+For example, contracts for selling shares often include this rule because share values can fluctuate rapidly.

-If there are third parties involved who are not a party to a contract but help with duties (e.g. delivery couriers for delivering a party’s goods to the other party), the party responsible for sending goods has to be super careful.
+If third parties are involved who are not parties to a contract but assist with duties (e.g., delivery couriers for delivering a party’s goods to the other party), the party responsible for sending the goods must be particularly careful.
 If those others are late, the other side might cancel the contract.
 This could lead to significant risks and losses if they have not spoken to a lawyer before signing.

 Continue reading this article below the formWhat Happens if a Contract Does Not Include This?

-If a contract lacks a clause specifying “time is of the essence” (or similar), we can assume that time is not the most critical factor of the agreement.
+If a contract lacks a clause specifying “time is of the essence” (or a similar provision), we can assume that time is not the most critical factor in the agreement.
 In such cases, contracts might mention a timeframe as a condition of the agreement, such as “as soon as reasonably possible”, rather than making it a strict obligation.
 In these cases, ending the contract due to delays may be challenging.

 Enforcement

-Failure to meet the conditions of a “time is of the essence” clause can breach the contract, but the courts do not always see it as a reason for ending it automatically.
+Failure to meet the conditions of a “time is of the essence” clause can breach the contract, but the courts do not always consider it a reason to automatically terminate it.
 The court decides based on the following:

 - how serious the breach is;